10 of the most valuable Barbie dolls of all time

 Barbie in ‘Midnight Pink’

-This expensive Barbie in ‘Midnight Pink’ was first unveiled in 1965 and fetched a whopping price of USD 6,263 (over INR 5 lakh) during its auction in 2006.
+This expensive Barbie in ‘Midnight Pink’ was first unveiled in 1965 and fetched a whopping price of USD 6,263 during its auction in 2006.

 The doll’s features include a ‘Talking Barbie’ style head, lashed eyes and straight legs.
 Her highlight was the light brown hairstyle tied with pink ribbons.